-2.1.1 A project design (Appendix 2) was submitted by OAN in response to a request by Cath Neve of The Environment Partnership for an archaeological assessment of the study area.
-The project design provided for a desk-based study and a walk-over survey, to be undertaken either as a single element, or as two distinct elements, with an interim report submitted following the desk-based study.
-Following acceptance of the project design by LCAS, OAN was commissioned by The Environment Partnership, on behalf of English Partnerships, to undertake the desk-based study and produce an interim report, with the understanding that the walk-over survey will be commissioned once access to all of the land becomes available.
+2.1.1 A project design (Appendix 2) was submitted by OA North in response to a request by Cath Neve of The Environment Partnership for an archaeological assessment of the study area.
+The project design provided for a desk-based assessment and a walk-over survey, to be undertaken either as a single element, or as two distinct elements with an interim report submitted following the desk-based assessment.
+Following acceptance of the project design by LCAS, OA North was commissioned by The Environment Partnership, on behalf of English Partnerships, to undertake the desk-based assessment and produce an interim report, with the understanding that the walk-over survey would be commissioned once access to all of the land became available.
+Subsequently, in August 2003 access was granted to part of the land within the study area and the walkover survey was undertaken.
 The project design was adhered to in full, and the work was consistent with the relevant standards and procedures of the Institute of Field Archaeologists, and generally accepted best practice.